marckinson/eLogcard-Project/Docs Installation/Deploiement de l'application.md

 III - Interact with the Application

-3) Access to the e-logcard application Interface http://localhost:3000/
+http://localhost:3000/

+Link to the scenario : https://github.com/marckinson/eLogcard-Project/blob/master/README.md